-- Heart/lung transplants.

-- Lung transplants.

-- Kidney transplants.

-- Kidney/pancreas transplants.

 - Liver transplants.

 - Liver/small bowel transplants.

 - Pancreas transplants.

 - Small bowel transplants.

-Network Benefits are also available for cornea transplants that are provided by a Network Physician at a Network Hospital.
-We do not require that cornea transplants be performed at a Designated Facility in order for you to receive Network Benefits.
-For cornea transplants, Benefits will be paid at the same level as Professional Fees for Surgical and Medical Services, Outpatient Surgery, Diagnostic and Therapeutic Services,
+Benefits are also available for cornea transplants that are provided by a Network Physician at a Network Hospital.
+The Plan Administrator does not require that cornea transplants be performed at a Designated Facility.